I know that you can do all things and that no purpose of yours can be thwarted. Job 42:2

 A flame goes out of his mouth.

 Terror dances before him.

-23 The flakes of his flesh are joined together.
+23 The folds of his flesh are joined together.

-24 His heart is as firm as a stone,
+24 His heart is as hard as a stone,

 25 When he raises himself up, the mighty are afraid.

 26 If one attacks him with the sword, it cannot prevail,

 nor the spear, the dart, nor the pointed shaft.